-Emily is a member of the Advocates Society and the Intellectual Property Institute of Canada and serves on the IPIC Life Sciences and Young Practitioners Committees.
+Emily is a member of the Advocates Society and the Intellectual Property Institute of Canada and serves on the IPIC Life Sciences and Litigation Committees.
 Emily is a mentor to students at the University of Toronto Faculty of Law.
 In law school, Emily was active on many committees, was the co-Editor-in-Chief of the Journal of Law and Equality and received the Cressy Student Leadership Award and the Judy LaMarsh Prize.

 Before joining Bennett Jones, Emily was an associate with a prominent intellectual property litigation boutique in Toronto.

 Emily previously worked in environmental consulting and on research projects focused on pharmaceutical approval procedures, adolescent health consent issues and the retention of women in academics.